Kingxukai/linux/Documentation/wmi/devices/dell-wmi-ddv.rst

  - overvoltage (``0x2``)
  - fet failure (``0x3``)

-The last two bits of the failure code are to be ignored when the battery signals a permanent failure.
+The last two bits of the woke failure code are to be ignored when the woke battery signals a permanent failure.

 The following failure codes a valid for a overheat failure: